joshcol9232/Orbits_old/README.md

 - Save/Load states.
 - Particle effects and debris when planets collide.
 - Preview what will happen when adding a planet.

+This branch is for getting the basics down without other bodies other than planets.